|

 Falling Objects Hazards and Control Measures

-Proper planning and supervision of work are important to prevent falls from height and falling materials.
+Proper planning and supervision of work are important to prevent falls from heights and falling materials.
 Those responsible for such work should be experienced and should use their knowledge to ensure:

 • The selection and use of correct access equipment.